cuspycode/peerpaste/README.md

 ## How to install Android version

-Follow this link to the Google Play Store: xxxx
-Works on Android 5.1 and later.
+Follow this link to the Google Play Store: https://play.google.com/store/apps/details?id=com.cuspycode.android.peerpaste Works on Android 5.1 and later.

 ## How to install iOS version